 The widely known vocabulary gap between health consumers and healthcare professionals hinders effective communication between the two groups, and impacts the effectiveness of consumer’s health information seeking.
 Among the efforts of building consumer-oriented controlled vocabularies, Open Access Collaborative Consumer Health Vocabulary (OAC CHV) is the only consumer vocabulary that has been integrated into the UMLS.
 It is a controlled vocabulary designed to complement the existing UMLS framework and to facilitate the needs of consumer health applications.
 Through term mapping among its source vocabularies, UMLS enables consumer-facing applications to translate texts with technical and professional terms to consumer-friendly language.
 In this project, we will first assess the semantic coverage of OAC CHV to understand its deficiencies.
 Then, we will use three similarity-based approaches to automatically identify new consumer terms that are similar to existing CHV terms in consumer-generated text corpora.
 This overarching goal of the project is to fill the vocabulary gap between health professionals and consumers in consumer-oriented health applications.
 The proposed infrastructure can enhance the open-access and collaborative development of CHV towards optimal conceptual content and utility.

-Various healthcare information systems such as EHRs have integrated well-curated biomedical controlled vocabularies, e.g., the International Classification of Diseases (ICD) and RxNORM, as their vocabulary foundation .
+Various healthcare information systems such as EHRs have integrated well-curated biomedical controlled vocabularies, e.g., the International Classification of Diseases (ICD) and RxNORM, as their vocabulary foundation.
 With rich medical concepts linked by hierarchical and associative relationships, these vocabularies and ontologies can also be utilized in health data analytics tasks such as natural language processing, data integration, and decision support.
 Opportunities exist for leveraging semantic methods to enhance these data science efforts.
 Our research and development effectively use biomedical ontologies and/or semantics methods to address important problems in biomedicine and fundamental problems in natural language processing such as word sense disambiguation, relation extraction, and temporal information extraction.
+In addition, we also seek to build effective machine learning models to predict health outcomes for patients such as mortality and readmission.

 Biomedical Ontologies and Terminologies